Note:

 Responsible investment

-We’re different from a bank.
-Our assets must be largely formed of residential mortgages, which includes social housing and buy to let lending.
+We are different from a bank.
+Our assets must largely comprise of residential mortgages, which includes social housing and buy to let lending.
+We also lend to business customers, who are primarily UK-based small or medium enterprises.
+We are committed to working with our customers to understand their environmental and social impacts, and have put in place sector-specific lending restrictions.
 Our treasury investment portfolio, held primarily for liquidity purposes, is made up of cash and low risk investments.
 We do not invest in corporate bonds or equities.

 Read about our approach in our Responsible investment statement.